chenyan19209219/gitlab-ce/doc/user/project/operations/error_tracking.md

 ## Sentry error tracking

 [Sentry](https://sentry.io/) is an open source error tracking system.
-GitLab allows administrators to connect Sentry to Gitlab, to allow users to view a list of Sentry errors in GitLab itself.
+GitLab allows administrators to connect Sentry to GitLab, to allow users to view a list of Sentry errors in GitLab itself.

 ### Deploying Sentry